ProfBird/CS246-CourseMaterials/LectureNotes/CS246LN-W04-D1-OopDesignReview+UML.md

 ## Unified Modeling Language

-A way to visually represent software design models that is independent of any particular computer language.
+UML (Unified Modeling Language) is a way to visually represent a software design that is independent of any particular computer language.
 There are [fourteen types of UML diagrams](https://creately.com/blog/diagrams/uml-diagram-types-examples/).
 We will just be using [UML class diagrams](https://en.wikipedia.org/wiki/Class_diagram).

 - Representing classes

-  - Name
+  - Class name (singular)

   - Fields